anishsinha-io/cslice/README.md

 ### Usage

+Make sure you have CMake and GNU Make installed first!

 To use this library, you will need to let you compiler know to look for it.
 This is accomplished by the following
 procedures: